DataBooth/duckdb-utils/docs/python-api.rst

 Optimizing index usage with ANALYZE
 ===================================

-The `SQLite ANALYZE command <https://www.sqlite.org/lang_analyze.html>`__ builds a table of statistics which the query planner can use to make better decisions about which indexes to use for a given query.
+The `DuckDB ANALYZE command <https://www.sqlite.org/lang_analyze.html>`__ builds a table of statistics which the query planner can use to make better decisions about which indexes to use for a given query.

 You should run ``ANALYZE`` if your database is large and you do not think your indexes are being efficiently used.